mesoform/terraform-infrastructure-modules/mcp/README.md

 The K8S_deployment.tf module is designed to create a deployment resource in an existing Kubrenetes cluster.
 The parameters for the created deployment are described in the k8s_deployment.yml file, which includes the required metadata and spec parameters.
-The structure of the deployment description for the K8S_deployment.tf module is most closely approximated to the structure of the deployment description that is used when working with the kubectl utility.
+The structure of the deployment description for the K8S_deployment.tf module is very similar to the structure of the deployment description that is used when working with the kubectl utility.
 This allows existing deployment descriptions to be used when working with the Multi-Cloud Platform Module with minimal adaptation.
 An example of a k8s_deployment.yml file describing the deployment for the K8S_deployment.tf module: